-- [48] As a general principal such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing. - [49] The Board does not consider further publication is warranted. .
+- [49] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing. - [50] Having taken into account the circumstances of the case and the mitigation presented, the Board does not find it necessary to further publish the Respondent's name or to specifically identify him in other publications.

-Penalty, Costs and Publication Decision
+Final Decision

-- [50] For the reasons set out above, the Board directs that: - Penalty: Pursuant to s 318(1)(f) of the Building Act 2004, the Respondent is ordered to pay a fine of \$1,000. - Costs: Pursuant to s 318(4) of the Act, the Respondent is ordered to pay costs of \$750 (GST included) towards the costs of, and incidental to, the inquiry of the Board. - Publication: The Registrar shall record the Board's action in the Register of Licensed Building Practitioners in accordance with s 301(1)(iii) of the Act.
+[51] For the reasons set out above, the Board directs that:

+Penalty: Pursuant to s 318(1)(f) of the Building Act 2004, the under s 317(1)(db).

+Respondent is ordered to pay a fine of \$1,500 relating to the charge under s 317(1)(da)(ii) and is censured for the charge pay costs of \$1,000 (GST included) towards the costs of, and incidental to, the inquiry of the Board.

+Costs: Pursuant to s 318(4) of the Act, the Respondent is ordered to of the Act.

-In terms of section 318(5) of the Act, there will not be action taken to publicly notify the Board's action, except for the note in the register.
+Publication: The Registrar shall record the Board's action in the Register of taken to publicly notify the Board's action, except for the note in the register.

+Licensed Building Practitioners in accordance with s 301(1)(iii)

+In terms of section 318(5) of the Act, there will not be action